Jacobsville Sandstone

-Jacobsville Sandstone is a red sandstone formation, marked with light-colored streaks and spots, primarily found in northern Upper Michigan, portions of Ontario, and under much of Lake Superior.
-Desired for its durability and aesthetics, the sandstone was used as an architectural building stone in both Canada and the United States.
-The stone was extracted by thirty-two quarries throughout the Upper Peninsula of Michigan approximately between 1870 and 1915.
+Jacobsville Sandstone is a red sandstone formation, marked with lightly-colored streaks and spots, primarily found in northern Upper Michigan, portions of Ontario, and under much of Lake Superior.
+Desired for its great durability and aesthetics, the sandstone was used as an architectural building stone in both Canada and the United States.
+The stone was extracted by thirty-two quarries throughout the Upper Peninsula of Michigan State.
+Approximately between 1870 and 1915.

 The sandstone has been variously called redstone, brownstone, Lake Superior Sandstone, and Eastern Sandstone.
 In 1907, the Jacobsville Formation was given its current classification and the name Jacobsville, in honor of Jacobsville, Michigan, a town known for its production of the sandstone.
 The sandstone was deposited within terrestrial fluvial environments early in the Neoproterozoic Era.

 Geology

 Classification

 The earliest geologic studies of southern Lake Superior were made in the early 1800s.
 Many studies used the term Lake Superior Sandstone to describe a number of different geologic formations.
 Differentiation of the sandstone largely centered on an east-west division across the Keweenaw Peninsula or between the lower red and upper grey sandstones.
 The current definition for the Jacobsville Formation was made in 1907 by A. C. Lane and A. E. Seaman, in which the various Lake Superior sandstones were divided into the Jacobsville, Freda, and Munising.
 The Jacobsville reflects the sandstones described as either lower red or Eastern.
 They also introduced the name Jacobsville in honor of Jacobsville, Michigan, a town notable for its production of the sandstone including the "famous Portage Redstone".

 Similarities in lithology and heavy mineral suites between the Jacobsville Sandstone and the Bayfield group, a similar sandstone located in northern Wisconsin, suggest they may be correlated.
 Jacobsville Sandstone is most similar to the group's uppermost formation, the Chequamegon Sandstone.
 Despite their similarities, it is unknown as to whether the two formations are one and the same.
 A correlation between the Jacobsville and the Freda Sandstone (instead of the Bayfield) has been suggested on the basis on similar mineralogy, texture, and stratigraphic position.
 The formation is similar to the Middle Run Formation in southwestern Ohio.
 Early studies also suggested a correlation between the Jacobsville and the Potsdam Sandstone in New York.

 A red clastic layer in Putnam County, Ohio, was tentatively termed Jacobsville Sandstone in 1948 by Charles Fettke.